dwrobel/flatcam/README.md

 - added a text in the Selected Tab which is showed whenever the Selected Tab is selected but without having an object selected to display it's properties
 - added an initial text in the Tools tab
 - added possibility to use the shortcut key for shortcut list in the Notebook tabs
-- added a way to set the Probe depth if Toolchange_Probe postprocessors are selected
+- added a way to set the Probe depth if Toolchange_Probe preprocessors are selected
-- finished the postprocessor file for MACH3 tool probing on toolchange event
+- finished the preprocessor file for MACH3 tool probing on toolchange event
-- added a new parameter to set the feedrate of the probing in case the used postprocessor does probing (has toolchange_probe in it's name)
+- added a new parameter to set the feedrate of the probing in case the used preprocessor does probing (has toolchange_probe in it's name)
-- fixed bug in Marlin postprocessor for the Excellon files; the header and toolchange event always used the parenthesis witch is not compatible with GCode for Marlin
+- fixed bug in Marlin preprocessor for the Excellon files; the header and toolchange event always used the parenthesis witch is not compatible with GCode for Marlin
 - fixed a issue with a move to Z_move before any toolchange

 4.02.2019

-- modified the Toolchange_Probe_general postprocessor file to remove any Z moves before the actual toolchange event
+- modified the Toolchange_Probe_general preprocessor file to remove any Z moves before the actual toolchange event
-- created a prototype postprocessor file for usage with tool probing in MACH3
+- created a prototype preprocessor file for usage with tool probing in MACH3
 - added the default values for Tool Film and Tool Panelize to the Edit -> Preferences
 - added a new parameter in the Tool Film which control the thickness of the stroke width in the resulting SVG.
 It's a scale parameter.
 - whatever was the visibility of the corresponding toolbar when we enter in the Editor, it will be set after exit from the Editor (either Geometry Editor or Excellon Editor).